-The Board's authority to recover costs for physicians was restored as of January 1, 2022, and has been able to collect the amounts due under cost recovery or has established payment plans.
-Consequently, the Board has not had to refer matters for assistance from the Franchise Tax Board to date.
-If a license is revoked or surrendered, cost recovery is not paid at the time but is noted that if the licensee petitions to reinstate the license, the cost recovery amount must be paid.
+cost recovery is not paid at the time but is noted that if the licensee petitions to reinstate the license, the cost recovery amount must be paid.
 The Board does not use the FTB to collect unpaid probation monitoring costs, as failure to pay these costs is considered a violation of probation for which additional disciplinary action is sought.

-50. Describe the board's efforts to obtain restitution for individual consumers, any formal or informal board restitution policy, and the types of restitution that the board attempts to collect, i.e., monetary, services, etc. Describe the situation in which the board may seek restitution from the licensee to a harmed consumer.
+51. Describe the board's efforts to obtain restitution for individual consumers, any formal or informal board restitution policy, and the types of restitution that the board attempts to collect, i.e., monetary, services, etc. Describe the situation in which the board may seek restitution from the licensee to a harmed consumer.

 Table 12.
-Restitution (1 list dollars in thousands)
+Restitution (list dollars in thousands)

-FY 2018/19 FY 2019/20 FY 2020/21 FY 2021/22
+FY 2020/21 FY 2021/22

 Amount Ordered \$0 \$0

 Amount Collected \$0 \$0